Muddoth/opticom/README.md

 2. FOCUS FILES
     salaman.py
-        is a simple gaze controlled cursor program without utilising an ANN like MLP
+        a simple gaze controlled cursor program without utilising an ANN like MLP

     Opticom/Gazer.py
-        is implements MLP
+        implements MLP
-        if it doesnnt detect a training data file, you may start calibration
+        if it doesn't detect a training data file(e.g. calibration_data.pkl), you may start calibration

         CALIBRATION
-            use the mouse and place the cursor at multiple positions on the screen for each position, keep your head still, and look at the mouse, then press 'c' in the terminal, the coordinates of your iris and mouse will be displayed
+           while the window of your face is in view, use the mouse and place the cursor at multiple positions on the screen for each position, keep your head still, and look at the mouse, then press 'c' in the terminal, the coordinates of your iris and mouse will be displayed